iPhone 17 Pro Max vs iPhone 14 Pro Max: Main differences to expect

 Wait, what's that in the back?

-Aside from probably making the phone a bit top-heavy, this one will be the signature design element that will distinguish the new device from any older iPhones––as well as fit some extra hardware inside, hopefully.
+Aside from probably making the phone a bit top-heavy, this one will be the signature design element that will distinguish the new device from any older iPhone Pro max devices.
+Thanks to the larger camera strip, we will likely get better cameras and a larger battery at the rear, which is always a welcome improvement.

-Other than that, few changes will befall the design of the iPhone 17 Pro Max, which will look very similar to most of its predecessors.
+Other than that, the iPhone 17 Pro Max will most certainly look very similar to most of its predecessors.
 We will be getting the same Action Button and Camera Control that debuted with earlier models, as well as the USB-C port at the bottom.

-The Dynamic Island notch will be making a return, but will reportedly get slightly smaller and more compact, freeing more display real estate for the user.
+The Dynamic Island notch will be making a return but will reportedly be slightly smaller and more compact, freeing more display real estate for the user.

 The iPhone 14 Pro Max is also thinner at 7.8 mm, while the iPhone 17 Pro Max will most likely be a full millimeter thicker in comparison.
 However, we do hope that the upcoming iPhone will be lighter, as the iPhone 14 Pro Max tipped the scales at the massive 240 gr.

-While we expect a titanium frame to be making the rounds once again, rumors claims we might see a return of aluminum as a build material for the outer frame.
+While we expect a titanium frame to be making the rounds once again, rumors claim we might see a return of aluminum as a build material for the outer frame.
+This rumor is not very credible, but still keep one in mind about a possible change of materials.
 Apple might do that for cost-cutting reasons, as well as to shave off some weight.

 Display Differences